mertnakip/Recurrent-Trend-Predictive-Neural-Network/README.md

 # Citation Request
-The content of this repository (including rTPNN and multi-sensor fire detection together) has been published as "Recurrent Trend Predictive Neural Network for Multi-Sensor Fire Detection" journal paper on IEEE Access.
+The rTPNN as well as its application on multi-sensor fire detection has been published as a journal paper which is entitled as "Recurrent Trend Predictive Neural Network for Multi-Sensor Fire Detection" on IEEE Access.
+If you use rTPNN architectur or the content of this repository, please cite the following our paper as follows: